tsusanka/telegram-deobfuscator/README.md

 # Telegram Deobfuscator

-A small script to deobfuscate data sent from and to the official [Telegram Android app](https://github.com/DrKLO/Telegram).
+A small program to deobfuscate data sent from and to the official [Telegram Android app](https://github.com/DrKLO/Telegram).

 ## Build